fauxtix/DaisyPets/README.md

 The ORM chosen to work with the database was Dapper, due to its ease of use and speed, especially in queries.

-The front-end screenshots presented in this Read.me file are in Portuguese, but I plan to include English, French and Spanish versions for all the projects.
+The front-end screenshots presented in this Read.me file are in Portuguese, but I plan to include English, French and Spanish versions for the three projects.

-The web version (blazor) already includes the four languages.
+The web version (Blazor) already includes the four languages.

 It provides mostly CRUD (Create, Read, Update, Delete) operations for Pets and other entities related to them.